finos/legend/docs/local-setups/legend-query-setup.md

 ## Build Setup - Legend Depot Store
 1. Run maven install/build (disable tests)
-2. Add gitlab handle to `legend-depot-store-server/src/main/resources/authorisedIdentities.json`, see [sample](./sample-legend-depot-store-authorisedIdentities.json).
+2. Add gitlab handle to `legend-depot-store-server/src/main/resources/authorisedIdentities.json`, [see](https://github.com/finos/legend-depot/blob/master/legend-depot-store-server/src/main/resources/authorisedIdentities.json).
 3. Update gitlab repo settings `legend-depot-store-server/src/test/resources/sample-repository-settings.xml`, see [sample](./sample-depot-store-repository-settings.xml).
 If you are fetching from a different repo please replace the groupID in the file.
 3. Run `org.finos.legend.depot.store.server.LegendDepotStoreServer` with args `server legend-depot-store-server/src/test/resources/sample-server-config.json`
-4. Use sample [depot store config](./sample-legend-depot-store-config.json).
+4. Use sample [depot store config](https://github.com/finos/legend-depot/blob/master/legend-depot-store-server/src/test/resources/sample-server-config.json).
 Replace the clientId to gitlab appId and secret with your gitlab secret.
 5. Open [swagger page](http://127.0.0.1:8076/depot-store/api/swagger)
 6. Register your project with depot store.
 Use [queue api](http://127.0.0.1:8076/depot-store/api/swagger#/Notifications/queueEvent).  i.e `{groupId}:{artifactID}:master-SNAPSHOT`, `{groupId}:{artifactID}:1.0.0`.
 Call this api for each version you want depot to fetch entities for.
 7. You can use this [api](http://127.0.0.1:8076/depot-store/api/swagger#/Notifications/getAllEventsInQueue) to see all queue events